firstcontributions/first-contributions/README.md

 git push origin -u your-branch-name
 ```

-replacing `your-branch-name` with the name of the branch you created earlier.
+replacing `your-branch-name` with the name of the branch which you had created earlier.

 <details>
 <summary> <strong>If you get any errors while pushing, click here:</strong> </summary>